For your consideration: why writers need to write for an audience

 The acclaimed American writer Kurt Vonnegut (whose position on semicolons is also featured on this blog) said in a series of interviews, “… every successful creative person creates with an audience of one in mind.
 That’s the secret of artistic unity.
 Anybody can achieve it if he or she makes something with only one person in mind.”
 Of course, Vonnegut is a fiction writer but his mindset is on the right track.

 It’s a simple enough question.
-Any good publisher or brand has a publisher brief containing detailed information about the audience; the will tell you who this content is for, the publisher or brand’s objectives and any other specific instructions (as well as a link for style guides).
+Any good publisher or brand has a publisher brief containing detailed information about the audience; they will tell you who this content is for, the publisher or brand’s objectives, and any other specific instructions (as well as links to style guides).

 But for writers working on spec or pitching to publications for work, you need to determine the audience to demonstrate you understand the publisher or brand.
 If that’s the case, ask yourself:

 - Why are they reading this?
 Are they bored at work?
 Are they looking for genuine advice and useful information?
 Are they susceptible to clickbait?
-Thinking about why so-and-so took the time to read this will help shape your language—direct-and-to-the-point, or an extended, serious foray into a topic.
+Thinking about why so-and-so took the time to read this will help shape your language.

 - How and where are they reading this?
-Are they sitting down with a copy of your hardback book?
+Are they sitting down with a copy of your book?
 Are they on their phone standing in line for the bus?
 Are they at the office reading this on a lunch break?
-Keep in mind the devices people will read your content on (smartphone, tablet, computer, print edition, etc.) and that everyone has as short attention span these days.
+Keep in mind the devices people will read your content on (smartphone, tablet, computer, print, etc.) and that everyone has a short attention span these days.
 A rule to live by?
 Write for skimmers on the internet.

 - How knowledgeable is your audience on a subject?
 How old are they?
-Basically: are they laymen, novices, experts—somewhere in between?
-Understanding your audience’s’ familiarity with the subject matter/topic and the highest level of education they received will help shape the language, style and even tone you use.
+Are they laymen, novices, experts—somewhere in between?
+Understanding your audience’s familiarity with the subject matter/topic and the highest level of education they received will help shape the language, style, and even tone you use.
 A good writer acknowledges its audience’s knowledge.
 It’s also worth noting that knowledge and age do not necessarily go hand in hand.
-Just because you are writing to a Millennial audience does not mean they know everything about Snapchat (but chances are, they do) or writing to Baby Boomers that they know little about the internet.
+Just because you are writing to a millennial audience does not mean they know everything about Snapchat (but chances are, they do) or writing to baby boomers that they know little about the internet.
 Separate knowledge and age where applicable.

 - What else are they reading?
-Aka, what other content is your audience consuming?
-It’s always nice to have a finger on the pulse of what people are reading, and you should know who your brand or publisher’s competitors are so you a) aren’t regurgitating information and b) can offer a new angle on the content.
+In other words, what other content is your audience consuming?
+It’s always nice to have a finger on the pulse of what people are reading, and you should know who your brand or publisher’s competitors are so you a) aren’t regurgitating information, and b) can offer a new angle on the content.
 For example, as I researched this article, I found that most of my “competitors” on the web are geared toward students in academia.
 Thus, this article is not written for them, but newbie professional writers trying to break in (see below).